POD-mode-augmented wall model and its applications to flows at non-equilibrium conditions: A-posteriori studies

+{\bluenew We can then quantify the error in the predicted wall-shear stress by computing the wall-shear stress due to the LoW mode and the $g$ mode.
+Table \ref{tab:APG-tauw} tabulates results.
+The LoW mode in the EWM gives $\tau_w/\rho=0.50 u_{\tau,0}^2$, leading to a 61\% error.
+The LoW mode and the $g$ mode in the POD-WM give $0.62 u_{\tau,0}^2$ and $-0.24 u_{\tau,0}^2$, leading to an overall error of 23\%.
+Table \ref{tab:APG-tauw} also tabulates the error in figure \ref{fig:APG1} at the same time instant.
+There, the errors are 116\% and 29\%.
+The larger error in the {\it a-posteriori} test is because the error has accumulated in the WMLES.}

 Before we conclude this section, we comment on the presentation of the results.
-Figure \ref{fig:APG2}(b, c) show the DNS and WMLES profiles at $tu_{\tau,0}/\delta=0.035$ in case R10A100.
+Figure \ref{fig:APG2}(b, c) show the DNS and WMLES profiles at $tu_{\tau,0}/\delta=0.035$ in case {\blue R1000A100}.
 At this time instant, the DNS predicts $\tau_w=0.31\tau_{w,0}$.
 The POD-augmented WM predicts $\tau_w=0.40\tau_{w,0}$, and the EWM predicts $\tau_w=0.67\tau_{w,0}$, leading to a 116\% error in EWM's prediction and a 29\% error in POD-augmented WM's prediction.
-Hence, the EWM is not at all accurate.
-This, however, is only clear in figure \ref{fig:APG2}(b), where normalization is by the inner units, not in (c), where normalization is by the outer units.
+The EWM is not at all accurate.
+This, however, is only clear in figure \ref{fig:APG2}(b), where normalization is by the inner units, not in (c), where normalization is by the outer units. {\bluenew Again, this is because the imposed adverse pressure gradient overwhelms the wall-shear stress, and the evolution of the velocity profile is dominated by the imposed pressure gradient for the initial period.} {\blue We would also like to comment on the flow statistics we show.
+WMLES and LES, in general, resolve only part of the energy spectrum, and therefore they are not meant to capture turbulence quantities like the velocity rms and the energy spectrum, which is why we have chosen to focus on mean flow quantities.}